aws-amplify/docs/js/authentication.md

 **Forcing Email Uniqueness in Cognito User Pools**

-When your Cognito User Pool sign-in options are set to "*Username*", and "*Also allow sign in with verified email address*", *signUp()* method creates a new user account everytime, without validating email uniqueness.
+When your Cognito User Pool sign-in options are set to "*Username*", and "*Also allow sign in with verified email address*", *signUp()* method creates a new user account every time, without validating email uniqueness.
 In this case you will end up having multiple user pool identities and previously created account's attribute is changed to *email_verified : false*.

 To enforce Cognito User Pool signups with a unique email, you need to change your User Pool's *Attributes* setting in [Amazon Cognito console](https://console.aws.amazon.com/cognito) as the following: